St. Peter and St. Paul's Church, Kolenchery

+History

+Name

+In 345 AD, a family known as 'those who came from Syria' came along with Thomas of Cana and settled in the merchant centre of Kozhenchery.
+A branch of this family settled in Kandanad and later on in Elamkulam for business purposes.
+As this family came from Kozhenchery they came to be known as the 'Kolenchery family' and since this family established it, the church came to be known as 'Kolenchery church'.

 Tomb of Mar Thoma VII

 While visiting the parishes, the Mar Thoma VII died at Kandanad Church; his body was taken to St. George's Church, Kadamattom and on the way they entered to Kolenchery Church to pay homage.
 As Kolenchery Church was also his quarters for some time, the parishioners demanded that the body be buried there.
 It was agreed and Mar Thoma VII was buried at Kolenchery church on 22nd Mithunam (5 July), 1809.